 Development for the Community

 The infamy of real-estate developers is identical in every part of the world.
 Public sentiment towards developers is comically extreme such that it is a crime to be a developer.
 This is because projects have to make money, or buildings simply would not be built.
-It is not a walk in the park when millions of sourced capital is invested in one project.
+It is not a walk in the park when millions of sourced capital are invested in one project.

 High stakes, high stress, high rewards: these are fundamental realizations for anyone who takes part in the game, and nothing can change that.
-It is no wonder public, or even occupant, well-being is often neglected when investor well-being is the priority.
+It is no wonder public or even occupant, well-being is often neglected when investor well-being is the priority.
 Solidspace's achievement, therefore, is unique.
 Rather than condemning the developer, the architect becomes the developer.
 That way, projects are in control.
 The architect's voice is a constant reminder about the greater common goal for all present and future participants of a project.

 Former architects are a common sight in the technology industry workforce.
 The book features many of them, including a principal designer at Google AI and another who ended up leading the design team at Coinbase.

 Digital products grow in complexity year after year, spawning new disciplines that require deep expertise.
 It is impossible for one person to develop an application that meets modern regulations and consumer expectations, just like an architect and a building.
-It takes similar minds to lead software development and to design buildings.
+It takes similar minds to lead software development and design buildings.

 Here is an example: a mobile application with in-app transactions.
 The lead developer of this digital product has to guide the user experience (UX) designer to create an effective and handsome interface.
 At the same time, the developer has to work with cybersecurity consultants on meeting regional fiduciary regulations on digital transactions.
-The parallels one can draw between lead developers and architects is uncanny.
+The parallels one can draw between lead developers and architects are uncanny.
 From structural engineers to signage consultants, architects are trained to deal with multiple disciplines, which makes the technology industry familiar and appealing to former architects.

-Overseeing a project that lasts years trains architects to be patient, while instructive architectural details suggest that no problems are too small to ignore, and projects developed through collaboration almost always produce better results.
+Overseeing a project that lasts years trains, architects, to be patient, while instructive architectural details suggest that no problems are too small to ignore, and projects developed through collaboration almost always produce better results.
 The general skills gained during architectural practice are applicable in many aspects of modern society.
 With such a skill set, and despite their career paths, the interviewees in the book were guided by purpose and passion over ego and paychecks.

 Through Architects After Architecture, we can understand the importance of an architect as a skill set, rather than as a profession.